nextstrain/nextstrain.org/static-site/content/blog/2025-05-30-introducing-nextstrain-run.md

 active authorship and development of workflows, the `nextstrain build` command remains more suitable for many tasks.
 (For now!)

-It's still early days, and right now, only [measles][] supports `nextstrain run` and its configurability is limited at that.
+It's still early days, and right now, only [measles][] and [zika][] support `nextstrain run` and the overall configurability of these repos is limited at that.
 Still, you can try the basics out yourself by following the example shell session at the end of this post.

 Support in more pathogens is coming, along with increased configurability and ease of adding your own data.
 We're also working on standardizing and